modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 - making sure that the `values` array is a contiguous slice.
 - prefetching values so they are in cache.
 - Removing bounds checks because we know the indexes are always in bounds.
-- And parallelizing over the indexes because we know they never overlap
+- Parallelizing over the indexes because we know they never overlap

 This is the code we get: